 Xavier's ex, Moira McTaggart, has had her own problems with her son, Kevin, alias Proteus.
 Conceived when Moira's estranged husband Joe raped her, Kevin was born with Reality Warper and Demonic Possession abilities, and severe emotional problems, and was imprisoned by his mother.
 Kevin broke out when his cell was damaged, and went on a rampage, during which he killed several people (including his father), tried to kill his mother and the X-Men, and was seemingly killed by Colossus.
 Since then, he has infrequently returned to attack the X-Men and Moira, who he blames for his problems.
 The Ultimate version of Proteus, by the way, is a Composite Character of Proteus and Legion, being Xavier and Moira's son.

 In Ultimate Marvel, Captain America's Archenemy The Red Skull, is his son by Gail Richards.
-Growing up on a military base following his father's apparent death, the Skull hid his resentment of Cap until he was 17; he then snapped, killed upwards of two hundred people on the base, and, in a final act of rebellion against his father, mutilated his own faceby skinning it.
+Growing up on a military base following his father's apparent death, the Skull hid his resentment of Cap until he was 17; when he finally attempted escape, killed upwards of two hundred people on the base, and, in a final act of rebellion against his father, mutilated his own faceby skinning it.
 He would go on to become a hiredassassin, undertaking numerous missions for terror groups like AIM—including assassinating JFK—before coming up against the resurrected Captain America after being hired to steal the Cosmic Cube.
 The battle between father and son left numerous people dead, and ultimately ended in the Skull's death, after he was hospitilised by Cap and then killed by the mother of one of his victims.